exasol/bucketfs-python/doc/user_guide/basics.rst

 The Bucketfs Service
 --------------------
 In the On-Prem database, a single bucketfs service can host multiple buckets.
-In order to interact with a bucketfs service one can use the :ref:`exasol.bucketfs.Service <api:exasol.bucketfs.Service>` class.
+In order to interact with a bucketfs service one can use the ``exasol.bucketfs.Service`` class.

 List buckets
 ++++++++++++